blackberry/zxing/README.md

-# Blackberry Port of zxing (Zebra Crossing)
+# Blackberry Port of ZXing 2.0 (Zebra Crossing)

-Officially sanctioned port of zxing to the Blackberry/QNX platform.
-To avoid fragmentation, please do not use any other version of zxing.
-Furthermore, do not expose any zxing constructs in public APIs.
+Officially sanctioned port of ZXing to the Blackberry/QNX platform.

-Please direct all inquiries about zxing to Eduardo Pelegri-Llopart (epelegrillopart@rim.com).
+Please direct all inquiries about ZXing to Eduardo Pelegri-Llopart (epelegrillopart@rim.com).

 ### Prerequisites